 If a financial hardship claim is accepted it might be restricted to only a portion of the super benefit in order to cover the immediate difficulty.
 Contact us if you think this applies to you.

 We’re committed to reuniting members with their active super accounts.
-If we find an active account in your name with one of our participating funds we will write to you before rolling over your benefit to your active account.
+If we find an active account in your name with one of our participating funds we will roll over your benefit to your active account.
+We do not need to obtain your consent or notify you before we rollover your AUSfund account.

-If you do not wish us to undertake cross fund matching services on your behalf, or transfer your AUSfund benefits to an active super account in your name, you need to make this request in writing: PO Box 543, Carlton South VIC 3053 or via email at email@example.com.
-Please include your AUSfund member number.
+If you do not wish us to undertake cross fund matching services on your behalf or transfer your AUSfund benefits to an active super account in your name, you need to notify us.
+Learn about how cross fund matching works and how to opt out.

 AUSfund's Superannuation Product Identification Number (SPIN) and Unique Superannuation Identifier (USI) is APF0100AU.